Kitzdev/BasicProgramming-1stSemester/README.md

 # MyProgramForCollegeTask
-This repository contains a program created for my college task.
+This repository contains source code created for Basic Programming in my 1st Semester .

-Note: I will only upload program that I think it is cool.